wilkox/ggfittext/README.md

     `TRUE`, text that is placed at “top”, “bottom”, “left” or “right” and must be shrunk smaller than `min.size` to fit in the box will be flipped to the outside of the box (if it fits there).
-This is mostly useful for drawing text inside bars in a bar plot, so it is `TRUE` by default for `geom_bar_text()` when `position = "stacked"`.
+This is mostly useful for drawing text inside bars in a bar plot.
   - **`hjust`** and **`vjust`** set the horizontal and vertical justification of the text, scaled between 0 (left/bottom) and 1 (right/top).
 These are both 0.5 by default.
-  - **`formatter`** allows you to set a function that will be applied to the text before it is drawn.
+  - **`formatter`** allows you to provide a function that will be applied to the text before it is drawn.
 This is mostly useful in contexts where variables may be interpolated, such as when using [gganimate](http://www.gganimate.com).
   - **`fullheight`** is automatically set depending on place, but can be overridden with this option.
 This is used to determine the bounding